EvalMORAAL: Interpretable Chain-of-Thought and LLM-as-Judge Evaluation for Moral Alignment in Large Language Models: Literature Review

-Recent work shows deeper challenges.
-ChatGPT aligns strongly with American norms~\citep{cao2023assessing}, while ValueLex analysis shows LLMs may develop value structures distinct from human categories~\citep{Biedma2024}.
-M\"{u}nker (2025) showed that LLMs homogenize moral diversity, with model size not consistently improving cultural representation~\citep{Munker2025}.
-New studies broaden this lens. \citet{AlKhamissi2024} replicate sociological surveys in Egypt and the United States, finding that models align better when prompted in the dominant language and with culturally targeted pretraining, and they propose anthropological prompting to boost cultural alignment.
-Using Moral Foundations Theory,~\citet{Abdulhai2024} analyze moral biases across popular LLMs and show that adversarial prompting can shift these biases.
+Recent work highlights deeper challenges.
+ChatGPT aligns strongly with American norms~\citep{cao2023assessing}, ValueLex suggests that LLMs may develop value structures distinct from human categories~\citep{Biedma2024}, and~\citet{Munker2025} shows that LLMs can homogenize moral diversity.
+Other studies report cross-lingual inconsistencies~\citep{Kumar2025}, variation across model families~\citep{Marraffini2024}, and improved alignment under dominant-language prompting or culturally targeted pretraining~\citep{AlKhamissi2024}.
+Building on Moral Foundations Theory~\citep{Graham2013},~\citet{Abdulhai2024} analyze moral biases across popular LLMs and show that adversarial prompting can shift these biases.
 Complementary analyses by~\citet{Xu2024} explore multilingual human value concepts across sixteen languages and multiple model families, showing cross-lingual inconsistencies and demonstrating that value alignment can be controlled via language dominance.~\citet{Masoud2025} introduce a Cultural Alignment Test grounded in Hofstede’s dimensions to quantitatively explain cross-cultural differences in model behaviour, observing that GPT‑4 adapts best to Chinese contexts while struggling with American and Arab cultures.
-Finally,~\citet{Pawar2025} provide a comprehensive survey of cultural awareness in text and multimodal LLMs, summarizing datasets, alignment techniques and ethical considerations, and highlighting the need for balanced multilingual pretraining.
-Our work builds upon this growing body of research by providing complete empirical evaluation across diverse models, introducing novel LLM-as-judge methodologies, and establishing benchmarks for culturally-aware AI systems.
+Finally, \citet{Pawar2025} survey cultural awareness in text and multimodal LLMs and emphasize the need for balanced multilingual pretraining.
+A growing line of benchmarks evaluates LLM moral reasoning from complementary angles, including everyday moral dilemmas~\citep{Sachdeva2025, Chiu2025}, multi-dimensional ethics scoring~\citep{Jiao2025, Ji2025}, moral rationalizations tied to political identity~\citep{Simmons2023}, and the moral beliefs encoded in LLMs~\citep{scherrer2023evaluating}.
+Our work builds upon this growing body of research by providing a broad empirical comparison across diverse models, applying an LLM-as-judge peer-review protocol with a conflict taxonomy, and offering a reproducible evaluation framework for culturally-aware AI systems.